-Indeed, it would have been odd for the Framers to distinguish between inter-session and intra-session recesses, given the functional purpose the Recess Appointments Clause was intended to discussed above. the serve.
-Recess Appointments Clause was intended to ensure that the President could appoint public officials for temporary periods when the Senate was unable to perform its advice-and-consent function, see 1 Op.
-Att'y Gen. at 632 ("The substantial purpose of the constitution was to keep these offices filled; and powers adequate to this purpose were intended to be conveyed."), and the Senate is no more available to provide its advice and consent during an intrasession recess than during an inter-session one.
-Further, there is no reason to think that the need to fill vacancies in important government positions would be any greater during inter-session recesses than during intra-session ones.
-Id.
+Indeed, it would have been odd for the Framers to distinguish between inter-session and intra-session recesses, given the functional purpose the Recess Appointments Clause was intended to Asdiscussed above. the serve.
+Appointments Clause was intended to ensure that the President could appoint public officials for temporary periods when the Senate was unable to perform its advice-and-consent function, see 1 Op.
+Att'y Gen. at 632 ("The substantial purpose of the constitution was to keep these offices filled; and powers adequate to this purpose were intended to be conveyed."), and as the Government notes, "[t]he Senate is no more available to provide its advice and consent during an intra-session recess" than an inter-session one, Pet.
+15. Further, there is no less reason to think that the President will sometimes need to fill vacancies in important government positions during such periods.
+Id.4

-The court below rested much of its argument to the contrary on the supposed significance of the Clause's use of the definite article "the," rather than one of the indefinite articles, "a" or "an."
+The court below and Respondent rest much of their argument to the contrary on the supposed significance of the Clause's use of the definite article "the," rather than one of the indefinite articles, "a" or "an."
 Pet.
 App.
-19a (explaining that the difference between "the Recess" and "a recess" is "not an insignificant distinction" and "[i]n the end it makes all the difference").
-According to the court, "that definite article suggests specificity," and because "[i]t is universally accepted that 'Session' [in the Clause] refers to the usually two or sometimes three sessions per Congress," "the Recess' should be taken to mean only times when the Senate is not in
+19a (explaining that the difference between "the Recess" and "a recess" is "not an insignificant distinction" and "[i]n the end it makes all the difference"): BIO According to the court, "that definite article specificity," and suggests because "[i]t universally accepted that 'Session' [in the Clause] refers to the usually two or sometimes three sessions per Congress," "the Recess' should be taken to mean only times when the Senate is not in one of those sessions."
+Id. at 20a.
+This is plainly wrong.

-&lt;sup>4 The court below rejected a "functional approach" to defining the meaning of the Recess Appointments Clause, preferring the "clarity of the intersession interpretation."
+4 The court below rejected a "functional approach" to defining the meaning of the Recess Appointments Clause, preferring the "clarity of the intersession interpretation."
 Pet.
 App.
 28a.
 But far from offering enhanced "clarity," the approach taken by the court below leads to the absurd result that the President could make recess appointments during an intersession recess, no matter how short, but not during a lengthy intra-session recess.
 See Alexander M. Wolf, Note, Taking Back What's Theirs: The Recess Appointments Clause, Pro Forma Sessions, and a Political Tug-of-War, 81 Fordham L. Rev. 2055, 2076 (2013) (recounting President Theodore Roosevelt's appointment of 160 officials during the "infinitesimal fraction of a second,' when a session is first gaveled in, 'which is the recess between the two sessions").
 This cannot have been what the Framers had in mind when they structured the presidential appointment powers.